Your Christmas money checklist

 Sales will help you get better value.
 You all know about Black Friday, which seemed to stretch for the whole of November and into December last year.
 It’s often a very good opportunity to buy presents.

 I also love the American Express Shop Small offer that should return in December.
 Here you need an Amex card, but if you then spend £15 at a participating small shop you get £5 credit back to your card.
-If you’ve not got one then now’s a good time to apply as you can take advantage of the a welcome offer for new customers.
+Again, if you’ve not got one then now’s a good time to apply as you can take advantage of the a welcome offer for new customers.

 But don’t get caught up in the hype for any sale or promotion – deals aren’t always as they seem.
 Always shop around and compare prices.